 - In the late 50s/early 60s there was a So Bad, It's Good British police show called Dial 999, which was about a Canadian detective learning British policing techniques.
 In one episode he's educated in Cockney rhyming slang by a surprisingly polite criminal he's just arrested.

-- A Running Gag on The Armstrong and Miller Show features a Northern window cleaner expounding at some length on, eg. the crisis in the Middle East and presenting a plausible solution - "but what do I know?"
+- A Running Gag on The Armstrong and Miller Show features a Northern window cleaner expounding at some length on, for example, the crisis in the Middle East and presenting a plausible solution - "but what do I know?"

 - An episode of Just Shoot Me! had this in a literal gutter: Maya spends a night in a sewer with a creepy informant trying to get evidence of illegal phosphate dumping after meeting her former college roommate and being jealous of her becoming a successful investigative journalist while Maya is stuck working in her father's fashion magazine.
 Eventually, she questions what she's doing and realizes she actually likes her current occupation.
 The creepy guy then says "Sometimes on our way to our dreams, we get lost and find a new one".
 Maya is surprised and impressed until the guy somewhat ruins the moment by saying he read the phrase on the wall of a brothel.

-- This gets later used as a Brick Joke when she repeats the phrase to the rest of the crew and Elliot says "I think I wrote that in a wall somewhere".
+This is a running gag.
+Her father is the first one to use the motto, although he says nothing about where he saw it.
+(Knowing Jack, it's not a big surprise he was frequenting a brothel.)
+It's used as a Brick Joke when she repeats the phrase to the rest of the crew and Elliot says "I think I wrote that on a wall somewhere".

 - In an episode of The Office, Michael was surprised to receive relationship advice from a stripper, while Benjamin Franklin turned out to be "kind of a sleazebag."